openmpf/openmpf.github.io/docs/docs/Workflow-Manager.md

 > **NOTICE:** This software (or technical data) was produced for the U.S. Government under contract, and is subject to the Rights in Data-General Clause 52.227-14, Alt.
 IV (DEC 2007).
 Copyright 2017 The MITRE Corporation.
 All Rights Reserved.

+> **IMPORTANT:** This document describes the Workflow Manager architecture for batch processing.
+There is a separate architecture for stream processing that uses many of the same elements and concepts.

 # Workflow Manager Overview

 The OpenMPF consists of three major pieces: